Anna Wintour: 2000s

 In 2008, rumours arose that she would retire, and be replaced by French Vogue editor Carine Roitfeld.
 An editor at Russian GQ reportedly introduced Russian Vogue editor Aliona Doletskaya as the next editor of American Vogue.
-Condé Nast responded by taking out a full-page ad in The New York Times defending her record.
+Condé Nast responded by taking out a two-page ad in The New York Times defending Wintour's record.
 In that same publication, Cathy Horyn later wrote that while Wintour had not lost her touch, the magazine had become "stale and predictable", as a reader had recently complained.
 "To read Vogue in recent years is to wonder about the peculiar fascination for the 'villa in Tuscany' story", Horyn added.
 The magazine also dealt awkwardly with the recession, she commented.

 In 2009, Wintour began making more media appearances.
 On a 60 Minutes profile, she said she would not retire.
-"To me this is a really interesting time to be in this position and I think it would be in a way irresponsible not to put my best foot forward and lead us into a different time."
+"To me, this is a really interesting time to be in this position and I think it would be in a way irresponsible not to put my best foot forward and lead us into a different time."
 A documentary film, The September Issue, by The War Room producer R.J.
 Cutler, about the production of the September 2007 issue, was released in September.
 It focused on the sometimes-difficult relationship between Wintour and creative director Grace Coddington.
 Wintour appeared on the Late Show with David Letterman to promote it, defending the relevance of fashion in a tough economy.
 The American Society of Magazine Editors elected her to its Hall of Fame in 2010.